All steps

 Quick tips

-• Ask for the professor's name, title, department, a supervision statement, signature and date.
+• Ask for the exact fields the university requires: professor name, title, department, support statement, signature and date.

 Red flags: never pay for a letter